"I'm going to break down your walls (your walls)

 She couldn't lose Draco; she loved him, more than she'd ever loved anything before in her life.
 It scared Hermione how important Draco had become to her; she couldn't imagine her life without him anymore.

-She unstopped the option and held it out over the sink, tipping the bottle so the potion pooled by the rim, only a flick of wrist would have it all tumbling away down the drain forever.
-She didn't have anymore, it was so easy.
+She unstopped the potion and held it out over the sink, tipping the bottle so the potion pooled by the rim, only a flick of wrist would have it all tumbling away down the drain forever.
+She didn't have any more, it was so easy.

-But then she remembered.
-How tired, how miserable, how broken he'd become.
-He wasn't her Draco anymore; he was a shadow oh himself.
+But then she remembered how tired, how miserable, how broken he'd become.
+He wasn't her Draco anymore; he was a shadow of himself.
 She remembered that broken Draco that came to her on that snowy night, completely out of himself.
 How much could she turn a blind eye to?
 Till he was completely destroyed?

 And with that she closed the bottle and slipped it into her pocket.
 Her mind now firmly made.